 You then set your Google Voice number to forward to your Skype Online Number which will call you via Skype whenever you are online (on both your laptop and smartphone).
-Voicemails and text messages will be handled via Google Voice and Hangouts, which also includes decent transcription of voice messages that arrive via the app or email.
+Voicemails and text messages will be handled via Google Voice and Google Hangouts, which also includes a decent text transcription of voice messages that arrive via the app or email.

 You can also send SMS messages via Google Hangouts.